MorandR/NBA_Standings/README.md

 - Timeout Exception

+Further into the project, I wanted to prepare the tournament much like the real deal with each team playing within their conference.
+So I had to resive the Selenium code to capture Teams' designated category.

 **Data Cleaning and Preprocessing:**
 From the previous project, we needed to correct some team names since they had different establishment and ownerships.
 This dataset had already been fixed, but need to update the team abbreviations.